ThePianoDentist/dotaHighlightHelper/README.md

 **TODOs:**
 - Move the analysis parts to a server, not local
+- Let parts that can be asyn, be async.
+(I.e. dont need to wait for all match_its found to start downloading replays, same for parsing)
 - The output from parallel java tasks mixes lines.
 Solved by putting matchID into entries, but is this poor solution?

 **Notes:**